magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/tutorials/integration-with-telegram-bot.md

 Prerequisites :

- - ThingsBoard is up and running
+ - IoT Hub is up and running
  - Telegram Bot is created

 ### Getting the Chat ID